OpenArabicPE/authority-files/README.md

     * folder for tools: `xslt/`

 # stylesheets
+## to do

+- deal with the problem of multiple unicode encodings for the same Arabic character.
+This at least effects all instances of *alif maqṣūra*.
+    + examples
+        * `رضی` and `رضى`
+        * `مصطفى` and `مصطفی`
+    - It is not clear if XSLT automatically does such normalising.

 ## Persons

 1. `tei-person_improve-records.xsl`: This stylesheet is meant to be run on authority files containing `<tei:person>` elements with at least one `<tei:persName>` child and will try to enrich the data.